pubino/open-screens/README.md

 Run without arguments for full help.  `-OpenOnAll` takes one, full path to an executable (e.g., `C:\Windows\System32\notepad.exe`).

 The `-OpenURLs` parameter takes a comma-separated list of values, (e.g., `"https://example.com", "https://anotherexample.com"`).

+The `-OpenFiles` parameter works like the URL parameter, but with paths to files.